-On July 2015, Bruegel hosted a roundtable discussion about the policy challenges facing a Europe trying to emerge resiliently from the financial shocks of recent years.
+On the 7th July 2015, Bruegel hosted a roundtable discussion about the policy challenges facing a Europe trying to emerge resiliently from the financial shocks of recent years.

 On this occasion the first issue of European Economy – Banks, Regulation, and the Real Sector was presented.
-This new journal and internet platform aims to encourage debate among academics, institutional representatives and bankers on the current regulatory framework and its effects on banking activity and the real economy.
+This new journal and the Internet platform aims to encourage debate among academics, institutional representatives and bankers on the current regulatory framework and its effects on banking activity and the real economy.

 16:30 – 16:40: Opening:

 - Guntram Wolff, Director, Bruegel.

 - Giuseppe Scognamiglio, Co-head Group Institutional & Regulatory Affairs, Unicredit.

 - Giorgio Barba Navaretti, Professor of Economics, University of Milan, and chief-editor of European Economy – Bank, Regulation and the Real Sector.

 17:00 – 17:20: To Bail-In or Not to Bail-In?

 - Lead intervention: Jan Pieter Krahnen, Professor of Finance, Goethe University’s House of Finance.

 - Andrew Gracie, Executive Director for Resolution, Bank of England.